Giardia Lamblia (cont.)

 Viewers share their comments

-Giardia Lamblia - Treatments Question: What did you do to treat your giardia lamblia?
+Giardia Lamblia - Treatments Question: What kinds of treatment, including medication, did you receive for your giardiasis?